B.A. Program Overview

-Come to the Communicology Department office in George Hall 326 to make an appointment with the COMG Undergraduate Chair.
-The Undergraduate Chair will provide you with the necessary paperwork and assign you a Communicology adviser, who will assist you with your declaration of COMG as your major.
+Come to the Communicology Department office in George Hall 326 to make an appointment with the Director of Undergraduate Studies.
+The Director of Undergraduate Studies will provide you with the necessary paperwork and assign you a Communicology adviser, who will assist you with your declaration of COMG as your major.
 A GPA of 2.00 or above is required for admission as a Communicology Major.
-If you would like to receive a Communicology Major certificate of completion from the Department of Communicology, submit your request to the Department of Communicology Undergraduate Chair during your graduating semester or within a month after graduation.
+If you would like to receive a Communicology Major certificate of completion from the Department of Communicology, submit your request to the Director of Undergraduate Studies during your graduating semester or within a month after graduation.

 Requirements/Electives for the Communicology Major